Seirdy/seirdy.one/content/posts/experiment-copilot-legality.md

 Corrections
 -----------

-It's come to my attention that Eloquence may or may not still belong to Nuance.
+<span itemprop="correction" itemscope="" itemtype="https://schema.org/CorrectionComment">Updated on <time itemprop="datePublished">2022-07-02</time>: <span itemprop="text">It's has come to my attention that Eloquence may or may not still belong to Nuance.
 Further research is needed.
-Eloquent Technology was acquired by SpeechWorks in 2000.
+Eloquent Technology was acquired by SpeechWorks in 2000.</span></span>

 </section>